tldr-pages/tldr/pages/common/gt.md

 `gt commit create -m {{commit_message}}`

-- Force push all branches in the current stack to GitHub and create or update a PRs:
+- Force push all branches in the current stack to GitHub and create or update PRs:

 `gt stack submit`

-- Log all tacked stacks:
+- Log all tracked stacks:

 `gt log short`